Campaigning to reduce litter and improve water quality in Dorset

 Stories From Dorset

-Beach Littering–Single use BBQs are not suitable for use in public spaces.
-The high heat output of these barbecues make it difficult to safely cool them down for disposal.
-Consequently, individuals often resort to burying the barbecues in the sand and abandoning them on the beach.
-This not only harms the environment but also presents a significant danger.
+Single use BBQs are not suitable for use in public spaces.
+The high heat output make them difficult to safely cool down for disposal.
+Consequently, individuals often resort to burying the BBQs in the sand and abandoning them on the beach.
+This not only harms the environment but also presents a significant danger to bare feet.
 There have been numerous incidents of people stepping on concealed barbecues, resulting in severe burns or cuts.

 Previous Campaigns